DSCI-310-2023/dsci-310-group-09/README.md

 ## Usage

-We use a Docker container image to make the computational environment for this project reproducible.
-We provide two different way to do this.
-The first way is useful for those wishing to reproduce our results.
-This will reproducibly execute the project non-interactively.
-The second way is useful for project developers and collaborators.
-It will interactively run, edit and explore the project in Jupyter Lab.
+We use a Docker container image to make the computational environment for this project reproducible and demonstrate two different ways to do this.

 **1. How to reproducibly execute the project non-interactively**